FAAM-146/spif/docs/source/spif-doc.rst

 Imager group
 ^^^^^^^^^^^^

 The image data from an appropriate instrument is contained within a special group within the SPIF file ``root``.
 It may make sense to include more than one instrument or an instrument with more than one channel, for example the `SPEC <http://www.specinc.com>`_ `2D-S (Stereo) Probe <http://www.specinc.com/2d-s-stereo-probe-operation>`_ which has two orthogonal OAPs, in the same file.
 The names of the imager groups are not prescribed but should be descriptive, for example for the 2D-S the imager group names may be ``2DS_horizonal`` and 2DS_vertical``.
 In this text the imager groups are written as ``<imager-1>``, ``<imager-2>``, etc where the braces indicate that it is not a literal string.
-Group attributes ``imager_name`` and ``imager_long_name`` should contain more complete instrument information.
+The mandatory group attribute ``instrument_name`` and the recommended group attribute ``instrument_long_name`` should contain more complete instrument information.

 The imager group contains variables with information about the probe size, resolution, and other data required for interpreting the raw images.